pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 GABARITO: C

-Item.
 15. Based on the text above, decide which of the alternatives below is correct.

 A Red tape has been the main obstacle for the Canadian government to provide quality services to its people.